What Is A Tardigrade?

 A tardigrade in all its glory

-As we have mentioned, the Tardigrade is quite the resilient being, utilizing its cryptobiosis state, which is when the creature is in almost death-like state or suspended animation, until they reach preferable conditions and they re-emerge as they’re usual selves.
+As we have mentioned, the Tardigrade is quite a resilient being.
+It utilizes its cryptobiosis state, which is when the creature is in an almost death-like state or suspended animation until it reaches preferable conditions and re-emerges as its usual self.

 This suspended animation is impressive enough, but can you believe they’re capable of surviving supernovas?